LaurenceA/SEMT20003/README.md

 * [Harvard Annotated Transformer](https://nlp.seas.harvard.edu/annotated-transformer/)
 * Usually searching Google for a given topic will give a bunch of blog posts on the subject (often in places like [Towards Data Science](https://towardsdatascience.com))

+## Extra exercises

+The exercises in the pdf notes and Colab notebooks are supposed to be complete.
+But I have had a query about extra exercises.

+If you find yourself in this position, the best exercise is to go through my Colab notebooks, looking mainly at my text (i.e. not the code).
+Then close my notebook, and reproduce the code yourself.
+If you can do that, you'll understand everything in the course really deeply.
+And if you can reproduce the code in the non-examinable backprop notebook, let me know and I can chat to you about PhDs :-).

 ## Downloading the notes

 To download the notes, use the download button highlighted with the red circle: